MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ### Shaders

 The first option of every material inspector contains a shader dropdown.
 All Graphics Tools shaders are within the `Graphics Tools` namespace.
-The majority of bespoke MRDL shaders are in the `Graphics Tools/Canvas` and  `Graphics Tools/Non-Canvas` shader namespace.
+Most bespoke MRDL shaders are in the `Graphics Tools/Canvas` and `Graphics Tools/Non-Canvas` shader namespace.
 As the name suggests shaders in the `Canvas` namespace should be used with UnityUI canvases and shaders in the `Non-Canvas` namespace should be used within normal Unity contexts.

 > [!TIP]
 > If you peer into the source code of these shaders you might notice they are more difficult to read than even a traditional shader.
 This is because they are generated from a tool.

 ### Materials

-Within the `Runtime/Materials` folder you will find a material that represents each shader above.
+Within the `Runtime/Materials` folder, you will find a material that represents each shader above.
 These materials are used for common user interface components.
-Some materials references textures that are required for certain effects, like iridescence.
+Some materials reference textures that are required for certain effects, like iridescence.

 ### Models

-A handful of models live in the `Runtime/Models` folder.
+Some models live in the `Runtime/Models` folder.
 These models are used for non-canvas materials.

 > [!TIP]
 > Most canvas models are generated programmatically in code.

 ## When should I use one MRDL component versus another?

-This question is common because Graphics Tools supports two user interface creation methods, UnityUI and traditional game objects.
-It is recomended to look at the sample assets first, but the below list can be used as backup reference.
+Graphics Tools supports two user interface creation methods, UnityUI and traditional game objects.
+It's recommended to look at the [sample assets](https://Link-to-sample-assets.com), however, the list below can used as a reference.

 ### Back plate